sphinx-doc/sphinx/Doc-3k/c-api/newtypes.rst

    The basic size does not include the GC header size (this is new in Python 2.2;
    in 2.1 and 2.0, the GC header size was included in :attr:`tp_basicsize`).

    These fields are inherited separately by subtypes.
-If the base type has a non- zero :attr:`tp_itemsize`, it is generally not safe to set :attr:`tp_itemsize` to a different non-zero value in a subtype (though this depends on the implementation of the base type).
+If the base type has a non-zero :attr:`tp_itemsize`, it is generally not safe to set :attr:`tp_itemsize` to a different non-zero value in a subtype (though this depends on the implementation of the base type).

    A note about alignment: if the variable items require a particular alignment, this should be taken care of by the value of :attr:`tp_basicsize`.
 Example: